MV PAL

 PAL Programs

-MVPAL introduces positive programs and outreach between Police and youth.
-Providing recreation, education and other activities is not necessarily a function of a police department.
-However, with juvenile violence, gangs and other negative influences in the community, MVPAL programs provide a formal framework for developing positive relationships and fosters trust between Police and youth.
+MVPAL introduces positive programs and outreach between Police and children in the community.
+What makes Mountain View so unique from a law enforcement standpoint is the recreation, education and other connections officers provide to the youth they serve.
+All these functions are not necessarily those that are required of a police department.
+But in Mountain View, these moments matter.
+With the potential for juvenile violence, gangs and other negative influences in the community, MVPAL programs provide a formal framework for developing positive relationships and fostering trust.
+In turn, MVPD is helping to reduce these negative impacts on both the children and the City.

-The impact of these programs build trust, positivity, help to bridge the gap and keep community members connected, together.
-This mutual understanding and respect between Police and youth performs a very important facet – notably those of crime prevention, protection of property and the preservation of a peaceful community.
+The programs below build trust, positivity, help to bridge the gap and keep community members connected, together.
+This mutual understanding and respect between Police and kids performs a very important facet – notably those of crime prevention, protection of property and the preservation of a peaceful community.

 MVPAL’s mission is to foster mutual understanding between youth and police officers though a non-confrontational setting.